Indian Prime Minister Modi showcases yoga and his country's cultural diplomacy on the UN lawn

-UNITED NATIONS (AP) — Paying tribute at a statue of Mahatma Gandhi, Indian Prime Minister Narendra Modi joined a crowd of diplomats and dignitaries for a morning yoga session Wednesday at the United Nations, kicking off the public portion of his U.S. visit by calmly flexing India’s cultural reach.
+UNITED NATIONS (AP) — Praising yoga as "truly universal," Indian Prime Minister Narendra Modi joined a crowd of diplomats and dignitaries for a morning yoga session on Wednesday at the United Nations and kicked off the public portion of his U.S. visit by calmly flexing India's cultural reach.

 The event honors the International Day of Yoga, which Modi persuaded the U.N. to designate in 2014 as an annual observance.